waka93/PixivDownloader/README.md

     )
 ```

-Login pixiv with your pixiv id and password
+Set your pixiv ID and password and login in settings.py pixiv with them

 ```python
 pixiv.login()